rollkit/docs/tutorials/kurtosis.md

 :::warning Disclaimer
 Kurtosis currently does not fully support data persistence across runs, because of this it is not recommended for production use.

+This tutorial is WIP and does not currently support the new sequencing API introduced in rollkit v0.14.0
 :::

 <!-- markdownlint-disable MD033 -->